redis/redis-doc/commands/flushall.md

 This command never fails.

 By default, `FLUSHALL` will synchronously flush all the databases.
-Starting with Redis 6.2, setting the **lazyfree-lazy-user-flush** configuration directive to "yes" changes the default flush mode to asynchronous.

 It is possible to use one of the following modifiers to dictate the flushing mode explicitly: